gagankonana/message-interface/readme.md

 # Messaging System

-This project implements a basic messaging system that supports user-to-user and user-to-group messaging with features like message filtering and timed deletion.
+This project implements a basic messaging system that supports user-to-user and user-to-group messaging.

 ## Features